 An idea was born.
 Make a weight training ball that would be durable, easy to grip and one that would bounce, float, vary in size and weight and not have to be inflated with air.
 The concept sounded great!
 But how would the weighted core be eliminated?
 What could be done about the old stitched leather/vinyl cover?
 How could you make it bounce or float in water?

-Several years were devoted to research and development but none of the companies contacted were able to create the modern day Ooofball.
-Then the partners decided to call BASF, who refered them to a small company called Rimagination, Inc., located in eastern North Carolina.
-The owner, Bruce Spivey was a very talented chemical engineer and chemist who was up to the Ooofball challenge.
-For over a year using his skills in both of these fields plus a lot of ingenuity, he developed the Ooofball in its present form; a latex-free, hi-tech solid polyurethane ball that bounces and floats!
-Enthusiatic support from Al Vermeil, Strength and Conditioning Consultant for the Chicago Bulls, professional athletes, trainers and coaches as well as their counterparts on the collegiate and high school levels helped to promote Ooofball as THE, Heavy ball, medicine ball, slam ball weight ball to use.
+Several years were devoted to research and development to achieve Ooofball in its present form; solid ball that bounces and floats!
+Enthusiatic support from Al Vermeil, Strength and Conditioning Consultant for the Chicago Bulls, professional athletes, trainers and coaches as well as their counterparts on the collegiate and high school levels helped to promote Ooofball as THE, Heavy ball, medicine ball, slam ball weight ball to use!

 Today the Ooofball is used and enjoyed by people of all ages and levels, from children to seniors.
 Ooofball is helping them achieve fitness in a way that is fun; it has applications for virtually any and every sport, form of fitness and mindfulness.
 Your partner in life long fitness, functional strength, skill development and wellness.
 "Family Fun Fitness!"

 Ooofball is used by the U.S. Army Physical Fitness School as part of their fitness training for the new millennium.
 World champion athletes and sports teams use Ooofball as a key component in their workout programs.